 This course involves fundamental research conducted by the student in the specific field of study coordinated with the thesis design studio.
 The inquiry shall be individually formatted to meet individual student requirements.

 AR992 RESEARCH II

-Credits: 1 Prerequisites: AR991 Corequisites: AR902 Schedule: 1 hour weekly This course assists the student in integrating coursework for the preparation of the written thesis document.
+This course assists the student in integrating coursework for the preparation of the written thesis document.

 AR993 THESIS INTEGRATION